Cloudy aquarium water — causes and fixes

 Why is my new tank cloudy after just a few days?

-Almost always a bacterial bloom — heterotrophic bacteria reproducing rapidly while the nitrogen-cycle bacteria establish.
-White-grey haze, often most visible against a dark background.
-It's harmless to fish and resolves on its own in 1–2 weeks.
-Don't add chemicals, don't do massive water changes, don't replace the filter media.
-Just keep the filter running and wait.
+Almost always a bacterial bloom — a fast-growing kind of bacteria that fills a temporary gap while the bacteria that keep your water clean are still settling in.
+White-grey haze, easiest to spot against a dark background.
+It's harmless to fish and clears on its own in 1–2 weeks.
+Don't add chemicals, don't do big water changes, don't replace the filter media.
+Keep the filter running and wait.

 Is cloudy water dangerous to fish?

-Most cloudy water is cosmetic — bacterial blooms, suspended substrate dust, and tannins are all harmless.
-The exception is green water (algae bloom): the algae itself isn't toxic, but the overnight oxygen drop from a heavy bloom can stress fish.
-If your water is cloudy AND fish are gasping at the surface, that's a separate water-quality issue and you should test ammonia/nitrite/nitrate immediately.
+Most cloudy water is just cosmetic — bacterial blooms, stirred-up substrate, and tannins are all harmless.
+The one to watch is green water (an algae bloom): the algae itself isn't toxic, but a heavy bloom uses up oxygen overnight and can stress fish.
+If your water is cloudy AND fish are gasping at the surface, that's a separate water-quality problem — test ammonia, nitrite, and nitrate right away.

 Should I do a big water change to clear cloudy water?

-Generally no. A bacterial bloom resolves on its own; a 50% water change just delays it because you've removed the food source the bloom was consuming.
-For suspended substrate dust, time + filter polishing (a fine mechanical pad) clears it faster than water changes.
-The exception is green water — water changes do help break the algae cycle when paired with a blackout.
+Usually no. A bacterial bloom clears on its own; a big water change just delays it because you've removed the food the bloom was consuming.
+For substrate dust, time + a fine filter pad clears it faster than water changes.
+The exception is green water — water changes do help when paired with a few dark days (covering the tank to starve the algae of light).

 How long does cloudy water take to clear?

-Bacterial bloom: 7–14 days, often peaking around day 4–5.
+Bacterial bloom: 7–14 days, peaks around day 4–5.
 Substrate dust: 24–72 hours.
-Green water (with blackout treatment): 4–7 days.
-Tannin tinge from driftwood: weeks to months, or never if you don't actively remove tannins with carbon.
-If cloudy water persists past these windows with no obvious cause, test water parameters and check filtration.
+Green water (with the dark-tank treatment): 4–7 days.
+Tannin tinge from driftwood: weeks to months, or it stays unless you add activated carbon to the filter.
+If cloudy water sticks around past these windows with no obvious cause, test the water and check filtration.

 Will adding a clarifier or 'water clear' product fix it?

 Sometimes, briefly, and with caveats.
-Liquid clarifiers (Seachem Clarity, Tetra Water Clarifier) work by clumping suspended particles so the filter can catch them — useful for substrate dust or persistent particulates.
-They don't fix bacterial blooms (which are colloidal, not particulate) or green water (algae will keep growing).
-The conservative beginner-safe approach: identify the cause first, then decide.
-Most cloudy water resolves without products.
+Liquid clarifiers (Seachem Clarity, Tetra Water Clarifier) work by clumping floating particles so the filter can catch them — useful for substrate dust.
+They don't fix bacterial blooms (the cells are too small) or green water (the algae just keeps growing).
+The beginner-safe approach: figure out the cause first.
+Most cloudy water resolves without any product.

 Related